Healthdirect Free Australian health advice you can count on.

 Are there other medical and non-emergency transport schemes?

-If you think you or your child has swallowed a poison, call the Poisons Information Centre on 13 11 26.
+If you think you have swallowed a poison, call the Poisons Information Centre on 13 11 26.

-If you or someone else has a non-urgent health problem, call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
-A registered nurse is available 24 hours a day, 7 days a week.
+For non-urgent health problems, you can call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available to speak with 24 hours a day, 7 days a week.

 Learn more here about the development and quality assurance of healthdirect content.